rtCamp/docs.rtcamp.com/rtmedia/upgrading/upgrading-rtmedia-3.7.x-to-3.8/index.markdown

 * `rtm-media-options-list` used in rtMedia options under media gallery section.
 * `rtm-tabs` for all the tabs provided by rtMedia plugin.
 * `rtm-media-type-XXX` class added on media-single.php *(where xxx is media type audio/video/image)*

-If you are using any template file from the above list in your theme, you may need to change template files to provide a seamless rtMedia experience for your users.

 If you have any questions, feel free to use [our free support forum](http://community.rtcamp.com/category/rtmedia/).